The Story of Animerama: Belladonna of Sadness

 like Aubrey Beardsley, pop art, pieces from the Middle Ages and Renaissance,

-to not worry about things like lip flaps for dialogue and to keep the moments
+to not worry about things like lip flaps for dialogue.
+After

-movement to get the story across, reserving their best efforts for the scenes
+movement to tell the story, reserving their best efforts for the scenes

 that needed the most emotional and thoughtful impact and letting the audience mentally fill in the rest.

-animated in stark washes of black and white and flashing lights.
+animated in stark washes of black and white and flashing lights in a bravura sequence by Gisaburo Sugii.

-film, and it’s a testament to the skill of the crew that even when it doesn’t
+It’s a testament to the skill of the crew and the beauty of Fukui's art that even when the film doesn’t

-look cohesive, it all feels cohesive.
-That being said, the staff were not completely unaware of how the film looked.
+look cohesive, it feels cohesive.
+That being said, the staff were not oblivious to how unusual the film looked.
 Yamamoto himself would call it a "patchwork film."
 Animator Nobuyuki Tsugata would call its style "udokanai animation"- literally, "inanimate animation."

 Something else that made Belladonna of Sadness different